 In addition, punctuation marks can also be used to clarify the meaning of a sentence by indicating which words are important and which can be safely ignored.

-While punctuation rules may seem arbitrary at times, they actually play an important role in sentence structure & writing process.
+While punctuation rules may seem arbitrary at times, such as when to place an apostrophe after an -S, they actually play an important role in sentence structure & writing process.

 Grammar rules are the conventions of language that dictate how words can be combined to form correct sentences.